autoplot/documentation/javadoc/org/das2/qstream/TransferType.md

+# org.das2.qstream.TransferType

-# org.das2.qstream.TransferTypeA transfer type is an encoding of a double on to the stream.
+A transfer type is an encoding of a double on to the stream.
 It must have a fixed length in bytes.
  Some are pure ASCII, and isAscii can be used to check this.

-TransferType( )
+# TransferType( )

 ***